vladtimug/Python-Programming/Misc/Text_Editor/README.md

 Code Overview
-+ This program defines and controls a text editor called 'Editext-Bets'.
++ This program defines and controls a text editor called 'Editext-Bets', using Tkinter.
 The features of the editor are listed below

 Features
 + New Document